factorial-io/phabalicious/docs/configuration.md

       someOtherValue: "%arguments.foo%"
 ```

-`webhooks` has a special entry called `defaults` where you can add comman defaults for all webhook invokations like special headers, etc
+`webhooks` has a special entry called `defaults` where you can add common defaults for all webhook invokations like special headers, etc

 The current defaults are:
 ```yaml